FabriceSalvaire/Patro/doc/sphinx/source/overview.rst

 How is Patro licensed ?
 -----------------------

-Patro is licensed under the `GPLv3 <https://www.gnu.org/licenses/quick-guide-gplv3.en.html>`_ license.
+Patro is licensed under the |AGPL| license.

 Going further with Patro
 ------------------------